CBAGAN-RRT: Convolutional Block Attention Generative Adversarial Network for Sampling-Based Path Planning: Method

 \subsubsection{Channel Attention Module}

-The channel attention module is used for extracting high-level multi-scale semantic information.
-The channel attention (CA) module in our network is defined below:
+The channel attention module is used for extracting high-level semantic information.
+The channel attention (CA) module in our network is defined as in \autoref{channel_attention_eqn}:

 where $W_{1}$ and $W_{2}$ denotes the first and second $1 \times 1$ convolution layer, $x$ denotes the input data. $f^{1}_{AvgPool}$ denotes the global average pooling function, $f_{Sigmoid}$ denotes the Sigmoid function, $f_{ReLU}$ denotes ReLU activation function.
-The channel attention module used in this work is shown in the figure below:
+The channel attention module used in this work is shown in \autoref{channel_attention}: